Replace the water filter in your Samsung refrigerator

 Once located, touch and hold the correct button for 3 seconds until the light resets.
 The filter icon will turn either turn off or change back to its normal color when it's reset.
-The light will turn red again in 6 months, letting you know it's time to change the filter.
+This starts the 6 month timer over again.

 Note: Some models may require two buttons to be touched simultaneously to reset the light.
 Touch screen models will use on-screen menus instead.
 For instructions specific to your refrigerator, see your user manual.

 Reset the water filter light (Family Hub)

 After replacing the water filter, you will need to reset the water filter light.